anas-cherni/CTF-writeups/Imaginary CTF 2022/README.md

 # Imaginary CTF 2022
 I played this CTF with my team ***SOter14*** and we were ***ranked 23th out of 800 international teams***.
 I was dealing with 9 web tasks and managed to **solve 6 out of them**.
-I felt dispointed for not solving extra 2 tasks after reading their solutions, they were super ez and i overthought them.<br>
+I felt disappointed for not solving extra 2 tasks after reading their solutions, they were super ez and i overthought them.<br>
 - **Intended difficulty**

 >| Challenge | Difficulty (1-10) |